 This blog has had an interesting relationship with Billions.
 I launched the blog only two weeks before they started shooting the pilot in New York and I have been very lucky to catch up with Damian on the set once every season since.
 I do not know how many times you need to do a thing for it to become a tradition, but catching up with Damian on Billions set once a year certainly feels like a tradition now.

-When asked about what he is watching on TV at Times Talks London back in 2014, Damian first talks about the usual suspects including Breaking Bad, Mad Men and Game of Thrones and then adds that on top of his recording list is ALWAYS Match of the Day.
+When asked about what he watches on TV at Times Talks London back in 2014, Damian first talks about the usual suspects including Breaking Bad, Mad Men and Game of Thrones and then adds that on top of his recording list is ALWAYS Match of the Day.
 And many thanks go to Bookworm for reminding me of a Homeland Fun Fact about Match of the Day!
 Remember the scene in Homeland Pilot where Carrie notices Brody’s almost jazz-like finger tapping…

 …it turns out Damian is finger tapping to Match of the Day tune there.
-You can hear the story from the man himself on the Commentary for the Pilot on Homeland Season 1 DVD and even hear Damian humming the tune for Claire
+You can hear the story from the man himself on the Commentary for the Pilot on Homeland Season 1 DVD and even hear Damian humming the tune for Claire!

 “It’s a good thing that I’m a rich ****in’ man.” — Bobby Axelrod